 Do you like to feed your cat or dog outside?
 Whether they’re on the grass or deck, small chunks of food will fall.
 Mice will show up to take advantage of the situation, and you can be sure they’ll remember to come back.

 Shrubs, fruit trees, and gardens will attract mice to your yard.
 Be sure to collect and dispose of any fruit that has fallen to the ground.
 You’ll also want to pick ripe fruit even if it’s still attached to the tree.

-Composting may seem like an excellent way to enrich the soil in your yard, but to mice, rats, and raccoons, it is an open buffet.
+Composting may seem like an excellent way to enrich the soil in your yard, but it is an open buffet to mice, rats, and raccoons.

-You’ll need a composter that’s raised off the ground, preferably with separate bins so you can have a compartment for new additions and another for compost that’s ready to spread.
+You’ll need a composter raised off the ground, preferably with separate bins, so you can have a compartment for new additions and another for compost ready to spread.

 Tip 2: Use traps

-If you want to know how to get rid of backyard mice, then killing them (provided that it is done humanely) may be the better option.
+If you want to know how to get rid of backyard mice, then killing them (provided it is done humanely) may be better.

 Basic (spring-loaded) mousetraps

 Spring-loaded mouse traps are the most common type available.
 They’re made from a wood board with a powerful spring hinge at its center connected to a pressure trigger.